Homiliarium: Translations and collections

-Translations of homilies were frequently ordered by the Church, and became common.
+Translations of homilies were frequently ordered by the Catholic Church, and became common.
 Alfred the Great translated into Anglo-Saxon the homilies of Venerable Bede, and for the clergy the "Regula Pastoralis" of St. Gregory the Great. Ælfric selected and translated into the same language passages from St. Augustine of Hippo, St. Jerome, Bede, St. Gregory, Smaragdus and occasionally from Haymo.
 His aim was to work the extracts into a whole, and thus present them in an easy and intelligible style.
-These translations held a prominent place in early English literature.
 The first German translation of this kind was due to Ottfried of Weißenburg.

 Collections of the homilies of the Greek and Latin Church Fathers will be found in Migne's "Patrology".
 An account of the editions of their works, homilies included, is in Otto Bardenhewer's Patrology.
-The Irish homilies that have come down to us are found principally in "The Speckled Book" (Leabhar Breac), which is written partly in Latin and partly in Irish.
+The surviving Irish homilies are found principally in "The Speckled Book" (Leabhar Breac), which is written partly in Latin and partly in Irish.
 It is largely taken up with homilies and passions, lives of the saints etc. The "Book of Ballymote" contains, amongst miscellaneous subjects, Biblical and hagiological matter; and the "Book of Lismore" contains lives of the saints under the form of homilies.

 The binding and illumination of gospels and homiliaria were both elaborate and artistic.
 They were frequently deposited in a highly wrought casket (Arca Testamenti), which in Ireland was called cumdach (shrine).
 Emperor Constantine the Great presented a text of the Gospels with costly binding to the church of St. John Lateran; and Queen Theodolinda made a similar presentation to the church at Monza.